232202 - EverTag Connectivity Module Base PCB WIFI¶

 Delta Document

 This document describes only the differences from the 232200 Base Std.
 For all shared functionality (MCU, NFC, USB-C connector, service button, TC2030-CTX-NL J1 debug, PCB design notes), refer to the base PCB documentation.
 This WiFi variant adds a TC2030 (6-pin) footprint at J2 for ESP32 programming, using a TC2030-FTDI-DTR cable with integrated USB-UART and auto-reset.
-Both J1 and J2 have 470 ohm series resistors on signal pads for misconnection protection.
+J1 uses 470 ohm on SWD/UART pads (pins 2, 3, 4, 6); J2 uses 470 ohm on DTR/RXD/TXD/RTS for misconnection protection.
 Both LED1 (system) and LED2 (gateway status) are populated -- LED2 indicates WiFi/gateway connectivity.

 1. Overview¶